 15. To which national bodies should competitors address complaints about state aid?
 Do these bodies have enforcement powers, and do they cooperate with authorities in other member states?

 Competitors should address complaints about state aid to the AMC.
+The AMC has full set of investigatory, enforcement and supervisory powers, including the power to:

 16. How can competitors find out about possible illegal or incompatible aid from official sources?
 What publicity is given to the granting of aid?